Lee Wachtstetter: Living on cruise ships

-Wachtstetter seldom leaves the ship when it docks since she probably previously has been to the ports, but when the ship docks at Istanbul, she visits the Grand Bazaar, which offers a lot of fancy clothing that she likes.
-While cruising, Wachtstetter uses her laptop to remain in contact with her children and grandchildren, one of whom she reportedly speaks with every day.
-Her family joins her for dinners when the ship docks in Miami.
-Wachtstetter visits her family whenever her cruise ship stops in Miami, which happens around five times per year.
-Every year during Christmas, she spends several weeks on land with her children and grandchildren.
-She views it as a good opportunity not to be on the ship, as numerous guests are often children.
+Wachtstetter seldom left the ship when it docked since she had probably been to the ports previously, but when the ship docked at Istanbul, she visited the Grand Bazaar, which offers a lot of fancy clothing that she likes.
+While cruising, Wachtstetter used her laptop to remain in contact with her children and grandchildren, one of whom she reportedly spoke with every day.
+Her family joined her for dinners when the ship docked in Miami.
+Wachtstetter visited her family whenever her cruise ship stopped in Miami, which happened around five times per year.
+Every year during Christmas, she spent several weeks on land with her children and grandchildren.
+She viewed it as a good opportunity not to be on the ship, as numerous guests are often children.

 Wachtstetter wrote a book about her experience living on Crystal Serenity titled I May Be Homeless, But You Should See My Yacht.
 Published in 2017, the book discusses her decision to sell her large house after her husband's death and become a full-time cruise ship resident rather than relocating to an assisted living facility.
 CNN said her memoir describes "her cruising shenanigans" such as a Thailand auto rickshaw driver's kidnap of her and her encountering a Mediterranean "rogue wave".
 CNBC called the book "a much-read memoir".

 Before becoming a long-term passenger on Crystal Serenity, Wachtstetter had been on about 200 cruises.
 By January 2016, she had been on the ship for seven and a half years, which amounted to 215 cruises.